tutsplus/DataValidation-AdvancedConstraints/README.md

-### Envato Tuts+ Tutorial: Data Validation With Core Data: Common Constraints
+### Envato Tuts+ Tutorial: Data Validation With Core Data: Advanced Constraints

 #### Instructor: Bart Jacobs

-No matter what persistence framework an application uses, the developer decides what is stored in the application's persistent store.
-This also means that the developer is in charge of validating the data before it is inserted into the persistent store.

-If your application uses Core Data for persisting data, then you are in luck.
-The framework has a number of APIs for validating objects before they are persisted to disk.
-In this tutorial, I show you what options Core Data offers developers for validating objects.
+In the previous tutorial, you learned how to define common constraints in the data model.
+In this tutorial, I show you how you can define more advanced constraints in code.

-Source files for the Envato Tuts+ tutorial: [Data Validation With Core Data: Common Constraints](http://code.tutsplus.com/tutorials/data-validation-with-core-data-common-constraints--cms-26621)
+Source files for the Envato Tuts+ tutorial: [Data Validation With Core Data: Advanced Constraints](http://code.tutsplus.com/tutorials/data-validation-with-core-data-advanced-constraints--cms-26623)

 **Read this tutorial on [Envato Tuts+](https://code.tutsplus.com)**.